BitBalloon/middleman-homepage/source/blog/2013-12-03-bitballoon-amazon-s3-comparison.markdown

 When using S3 for static sites, you’ll have to decide whether to serve gzipped or plain text content to all browsers, regardless of gzip support.
 You’ll also have to do the gzipping up front if you chose to serve the compressed version.

-### Atomic Deploys

-S3 doesn’t do atomic deploys.
-So typically if you deploy a new version of the site there'll be a time where the site is in a half-deployed state with old and new assets mixed together.
-With BitBalloon no part of a deploy ever goes live before all the files in the deploy have been uploaded and processed.

 ### Build Automation